-To help facilitate the use of the trail by pedestrians, bicyclists and horseback riders, it is recommended that a trailhead be incorporated at this site.
-The trailhead should be large enough to accommodate both car parking and parking of horse trailers.
+To help facilitate access to the trail, it is recommended that a trailhead be incorporated at this site.
+The trailhead should be large enough to accommodate multiple car parking.

-Signage would also be added at the trailhead to inform the public about trail rules and regulations as well as provide wayfinding for pedestrians, bicyclists, and equestrian riders.
+Signage would also be added at the trailhead to inform the public about trail rules and regulations as well as provide wayfinding for pedestrians and bicyclists.